tac-am/amxml/README.md

 ```

-# Manipurating the DOM node
+# Manipulating the DOM node

 Inserting / replacing / deleting the DOM node can be done by
 methods like <strong>append_child()</strong>,